Morlocks (comics): Fictional group history

-It is later revealed that many of the Morlocks were actually failed experiments of the Dark Beast, although he made certain that they didn't remember being tampered with, however Mister Sinister recognized that the Morlocks were based on his own genetic studies (which the Dark Beast learned from the Sinister of his reality), and that's why he ordered the Marauders to kill the entire underground society.
+It is later revealed that many of the Morlocks were actually failed experiments of the Dark Beast, although he made certain that they didn’t remember being tampered with, which is why Mister Sinister sought to destroy them.

 A new group called the Tunnel Rats which also calls itself "Those Who Live in Darkness" have inhabited the sewer tunnels just below the surface of Mutant Town/District X. District X writer David Hine claims to never have intended this group to have any ties to the original Morlocks.

 During the "Decimation" storyline, some of the remaining powered Morlocks sought out asylum at the X-Mansion.
-There were some Morlocks that remained underground under Marrow's protection.
+Some Morlocks remained underground under Marrow's protection.

-During the "Endangered Species" storyline, Masque and the Morlocks with him began their search for Magneto where they had some future-telling diaries with them where one of them states that Magneto is still a mutant in light of M-Day.
+After Terrigen Mist is released across Earth and threatens the mutant population, many mutants seek refuge underground.
+In addition to these mutants, Callisto shows sympathy towards humans who sought refuge from the global landscape.
+This unified society of humans and mutants forms the New Morlocks.
+The Morlock are further decimated by the Marauders, but Cyclops helps the Chechnyan government expel rebels in exchange for a Morlock sanctuary.

-At the time when the Terrigen Cloud was loose on Earth infecting mutants with M-Pox since the "Infinity" storyline, the number of mutants that are living underground had increased.
-In addition to these mutants, Callisto showed sympathy towards the humans who sought out refuge from the global landscape.
-As a way to live out the dream of Professor X, this unified society of humans and mutants lived together as the New Morlocks.
-The Morlock are further decimated by the Mauraders, but Cyclops helps the Chechnyan government expel rebels in exchange for a Morlock sanctuary.
+When Krakoa was established as a mutant paradise, the known Morlocks that resided there were Callisto, Caliban, Cybelle, Erg, a revived Healer, Leech, Masque, Marrow, Mole, a revived Piper, Skids, and a revived Tommy.
+During the "Dawn of X" and "Reign of X" storylines, instead of relocating to Krakoa, some Morlocks went to a retirement and golf community in Rio Verde, Arizona (paid for by the Hellfire Trading Company) while others went to Lowtown in Madripoor.
+During the "Fall of X" storyline, following the "global attack on Krakoa" by Orchis, "the X-Men used the Morlock Tunnels as a temporary base".

-When Krakoa was established as a mutant paradise, the known Morlocks that reside there are Callisto, Caliban, Cybelle, Erg, a revived Healer, Leech, Masque, Marrow, Mole Piper, Skids, and a revived Tommy.
+In the post-Krakoan Age, the Morlocks have returned to New York City and maintain many Krakoan cultural practices while incorporating new practices, such as funerals.
+During the "From the Ashes" publishing initiative, Caliban attempts to persuade Anole to join the Morlocks.